Teradata - Overview

 What’s unique about Teradata database?

-Teradata is an RDBMS with multiple processors to cater parallel processing.
+Teradata is an RDBMS with multiple processors to cater to parallel processing.
 Because of its linear scalability, the performance increases as you increase the number of nodes.

 Configuring and Executing a PowerCenter Workflow